Chiaki-Shen/ias-vlm-quantization-edge/proposal/NOVELTY_FEASIBILITY_AUDIT.md

 ## 1. Project Summary

-This project benchmarks how aggressively the vision encoder in modern driving Vision-Language Models (VLMs) can be quantized before driving-task performance degrades, measured on a physical NVIDIA Jetson Orin Nano 8 GB.
-The core finding motivating this work — that vision encoders are significantly more sensitive to quantization than language decoders — has been established in general-domain VLM research (MBQ, CVPR 2025; Shin et al., ICML 2026 Workshop) but never characterized on driving benchmarks, at aggressive precision levels (INT4/FP4), or on the Orin Nano specifically.
+This project benchmarks how aggressively the vision encoder in Cosmos-Reason2-2B can be quantized before spatial reasoning performance degrades, measured on a physical NVIDIA Jetson Orin Nano 8 GB.
+The core finding motivating this work — that vision encoders are significantly more sensitive to quantization than language decoders — has been established in general-domain VLM research (MBQ, CVPR 2025; Shin et al., ICML 2026 Workshop) but never characterized on spatial reasoning benchmarks, at precision levels including FP8 and INT4, or on the Orin Nano specifically.

-We apply component-wise quantization (vision encoder and language decoder quantized independently at FP16 / INT8 / INT4) to Qwen3 VL 4B, run inference on the DriveLM-nuScenes graph VQA benchmark, and score outputs offline using an LLM-as-judge.
+We apply component-wise quantization (vision encoder and language decoder quantized independently at FP16 / FP8 / INT8 / INT4) to Cosmos-Reason2-2B, run inference on BLINK (BlinkDepth + BlinkSpatial) and CV-Bench, and compare accuracy against official published scores from the model card.
+All evaluation runs on the Jetson itself per advisor requirements.
+TensorRT acceleration is measured at each quantization level.
 The contribution is the sensitivity characterization itself — actionable thresholds for edge deployment — not beating any SOTA.

 ---